zxisatree/watchlite/README.md

 WatchLite is an alternative UI for Youtube that removes these distractions for a clean, stress free experience.

-Note: Watch Later is not available as Youtube's Data V3 API does not expose it.
+Note: Watch Later and saved playlists not created by the authenticated user are not available as Youtube's Data V3 API does not expose it.

 ## Getting Started